-- 100 % of scholars in your cohort grow 150 points from a baseline exam (late August) to actual exam.
+- 100 % of scholars in your cohort grow 150 points from a baseline exam (late August) to actual exam; and

 Sample daily responsibilities for this role include:

-- Maintain a classroom / cohort culture that a) motivates scholars to achieve their exam goals and b) holds scholars accountable for producing their best thinking and effort while working toward those goals.
+- Maintain a classroom / cohort culture that a) motivates scholars to achieve their exam goals and b) holds scholars accountable for producing their best thinking and effort while working toward those goals; and

 - Communicate scholars’ goals, progress, and next steps to parents; equip parents with concrete tools and strategies to support exam preparation at home; hold parents accountable for consistently implementing those tools and strategies.

 The ideal P/SAT teacher will be someone who...

 - Has deep knowledge of the content and format of new P/SAT exams;

 - Has proven success preparing a wide range of learners for success on the P/SAT;

 - Believes that that the PSAT and SAT are, first and foremost, thinking exams; believes that high-quality test prep prepares scholars to think critically and flexibly within the context of the exam; shuns rote “testing tricks” that proceduralize thinking;

 - Has experience and proven success managing adolescent learners in a classroom setting;